RQ

 Costs & Budgeting7 min read1 April 2026

-Structural Engineer Costs in the UK: What They Do, What They Charge, and When You Need One
+Structural Engineer Costs and When You Need One

-How much does a structural engineer cost?
-A UK guide to structural engineer fees for extensions, loft conversions, wall removal, and subsidence — with tips on finding the right one.
+Structural engineer fees for extensions, loft conversions, wall removal, and subsidence - what they charge and how to find the right one.

 A structural engineer is one of the most important - and most misunderstood - professionals in any building project.
 Their work is invisible in the finished result, but without it, your extension doesn't get built, your loft conversion doesn't get approved, and your load-bearing wall doesn't come out safely.